Differential rotation

-Differential rotation is seen when different parts of a rotating object move with different angular velocities (rates of rotation) at different latitudes and/or depths of the body and/or in time.
-This indicates that the object is not solid.
+Differential rotation is seen when different parts of a rotating object move with different angular velocities (or rates of rotation) at different latitudes and/or depths of the body and/or in time.
+This indicates that the object is not rigid.
 In fluid objects, such as accretion disks, this leads to shearing.
 Galaxies and protostars usually show differential rotation; examples in the Solar System include the Sun, Jupiter and Saturn.

 Around the year 1610, Galileo Galilei observed sunspots and calculated the rotation of the Sun.
 In 1630, Christoph Scheiner reported that the Sun had different rotational periods at the poles and at the equator, in good agreement with modern values.

-The cause of differential rotation
+Cause

 Stars and planets rotate in the first place because conservation of angular momentum turns random drifting of parts of the molecular cloud that they form from into rotating motion as they coalesce.
 Given this average rotation of the whole body, internal differential rotation is caused by convection in stars which is a movement of mass, due to steep temperature gradients from the core outwards.
 This mass carries a portion of the star's angular momentum, thus redistributing the angular velocity, possibly even far enough out for the star to lose angular velocity in stellar winds.
 Differential rotation thus depends on temperature differences in adjacent regions.

-Measuring differential rotation
+Measurement

 There are many ways to measure and calculate differential rotation in stars to see if different latitudes have different angular velocities.
 The most obvious is tracking spots on the stellar surface.

 By doing helioseismological measurements of solar "p-modes" it is possible to deduce the differential rotation.
 The Sun has very many acoustic modes that oscillate in the interior simultaneously, and the inversion of their frequencies can yield the rotation of the solar interior.
 This varies with both depth and (especially) latitude.

 The broadened shapes of absorption lines in the optical spectrum depend on vrotsin(i), where i is the angle between the line of sight and the rotation axis, permitting the study of the rotational velocity's line-of-sight component vrot.
 This is calculated from Fourier transforms of the line shapes, using equation (2) below for vrot at the equator and poles.
 See also plot 2.

 Solar differential rotation is also seen in magnetograms, images showing the strength and location of solar magnetic fields.

 It may be possible to measure the differential of stars that regularly emit flares of radio emission.
 Using 7 years of observations of the M9 ultracool dwarf TVLM 513-46546, astronomers were able to measure subtle changes in the arrival times of the radio waves.
 These measurements demonstrate that the radio waves can arrive 1–2 seconds sooner or later in a systematic fashion over a number of years.
 On the Sun, active regions are common sources of radio flares.
 The researchers concluded that this effect was best explained by active regions emerging and disappearing at different latitudes, such as occurs during the solar sunspot cycle.